nialloc9/sold-price-map-technical-challenge/README.md

     <img src="https://raw.githubusercontent.com/nialloc9/sold-price-map-technical-challenge/master/assets/architecture.png" alt='architecture diagram' width="400">
 </p>

+- Costs can be kept to a minimum by following a serverless pattern.
+AWS lambdas scale to 0 only incurring a charge each time a new file is uploaded to S3.
+Lambda free tier allow 1,000,000 free requests per month and S3 charge $0.023/GB per month so total cost for this application would be as close to 0 as possible.
+- Instead of processing the data each time it's requested a much faster and more scalable solution is to only transform it once (on upload) and then make it available via S3 to the application.
+This is also much cheaper.
+- By not making the lambdas available to the public the attack surface is reduced.
+- Original data is secured and only data pre approved is made available to the front end application.

 ### Intended approach Client

 - As the project will only have one view I will use local state and pass that down instead of using a data store such as redux.
 This would be overkill for something like this.
 I will split the logic and view into 2.
 A container and a view.
 While inheritance could be used here I will use object composition instead as react favors it.